Request Alert Activation

 - Entries should be made within the Texas and/or National Crime Information Center (TCIC/NCIC), supporting the missing person incident.

-- Requests to activate the State Network involve submitting the appropriate Request Form to the State Operations Center (SOC), Texas Division of Emergency Management (TDEM).
-All Request Forms can be completed online and routed to the SOC via email at email@example.com (preferred method), or faxed to (512) 424-2281 or (512) 451-2291.
+- Requests to activate the State Network involve submitting the appropriate Request Form to the Texas Department of Public Safety (DPS).
+All Request Forms can be completed online and routed to the DPS via email at email@example.com (preferred method), or faxed to (512) 424-7418.
 Review the 2nd page of each Request Form, containing email and fax instructions.
 Requests involving the state's Silver and/or Endangered Missing Persons alert programs should include the required medical documentation.

-- Email available photographs of the missing person, suspect and vehicle to the SOC.
+- Email available photographs of the missing person, suspect and vehicle to the DPS.

 - Be prepared for DPS staff to contact the requesting law enforcement agency to resolve any Request Form discrepancies, which may include how state criteria was satisfied.
 Knowledgeable agency staff should be available to discuss the missing person incident.

-- Immediately contact the SOC if the missing person is located, or to update alert information.
+- Immediately contact the DPS if the missing person is located, or to update alert information.